-- Power Disconnect: The tracker has been disconnected from its power source for 2 minutes.
+- Power Disconnect: The tracker has been disconnected from its power source for more than 2 minutes.
 Either by being unplugged, or its power or ground wire coming loose.
 For a full guide on Power Disconnect Events, see here.

 - We offer Power Disconnect alerts for both Standard and Pro users.
 If you'd like to receive an email or text in the event of a Power Disconnect, please email firstname.lastname@example.org and tell us the email or phone number you'd like to receive the alerts at, and for which vehicles you'd like the alerts to apply to.

 - If you are seeing Power Connect/Disconnect events, it is likely that the either: The tracker isn't firmly plugged in; The driver is unplugging/replugging the unit; Or, in the case of hard-wired units: the power or ground wire isn't secure or has been incorrectly wired to something that isn't constantly powered (the dome light for example).

 - Blown Fuse: